ringos/RingoS.github.io/_pages/about.md

-Hi, I am a PhD student at the Chinese University of Hong Kong.
-My advisor is Prof.[Wai Lam](https://www.se.cuhk.edu.hk/people/academic-staff/prof-lam-wai/).
+Hi, I am a PhD student at The Chinese University of Hong Kong, advised by Prof.[Wai Lam](https://www.se.cuhk.edu.hk/people/academic-staff/prof-lam-wai/).
 My research interest lies in natural language processing.
 I used to be a research assistant in Prof.[Yue Zhang](https://frcchang.github.io/)'s lab.
-Even before that, I got my bachelor degree from Xi'an Jiaotong University.
+Even before that, I got my bachelor degree from Xi'an Jiaotong University in 2019.

 Email: senyang [DOT] stu [AT] gmail [DOT] com